carlosfhernandez/civ5-prehistoric/civ5-prehistoric/README.txt

 This is still in Alpha.
 I will fix problems as soon as I can.
 Let me know.

 - Strategic View: Some icons don't show up.
 - Timed Game: I need to determine the appropriate turn addition to each timed setting.
-Recommendations and feedback welcomed (always).
 - AI improved but still falls short in some places.
-- Start date (6000 BC) has comptability issues with other mods (to be fixed or possibly player controlled).
+- Start date (6000 BC) has comptability issues with other mods.
-- Lighthouse crash

 __ UPGRADE __